forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ## Other areas to expand the Testing Scripts Scoped Application
-Provide info on getting scoped app certified on Store integration with test mgmt and ATF:
+Provide info on getting scoped app certified on Store integration with test management and ATF:

 https://developer.servicenow.com/blog.do?p=/post/o-atf/